Swiish21/CLI-Password-manager/README.md

 4. Either:
    - Enter your own password, or
    - Press Enter to generate a strong password
+5. Review password strength assessment and feedback
+6. Confirm if you want to proceed with a weak/moderate password

+### Managing Passwords

-### Retrieving a Password
+#### Retrieving a Password

-1. Select Option 2
-2. Enter the site name
-3. The program will display the stored username and password
+- Enter the site name to view stored username and password

+#### Updating a Password
+1. Enter the site name
+2. Option to update username or keep current
+3. Choose to:
+   - Enter a new password manually
+   - Generate a new strong password
+   - Keep the current password
+4. Review password strength if entering manually

+#### Deleting a Password
+- Enter site name and confirm deletion

+#### Listing All Sites
+- View a formatted table of all stored sites and usernames
+- Alphabetically sorted for easy reference

+### Backup and Restore

+#### Creating a Backup
+- Creates timestamped backup files
+- Automatic error handling

+#### Restoring from Backup
+1. View list of available backups
+2. Select backup to restore
+3. Automatic backup of current database before restore
+4. Confirmation of successful restore

 ## Security Features

-- **Encryption**: Uses Fernet (symmetric encryption) from the cryptography package
+- **Strong Encryption**: Uses Fernet (symmetric encryption) from the cryptography package
+- **Password Strength Checking**:
+  - Length requirements (minimum 8 characters)
+  - Complexity requirements (uppercase, lowercase, numbers, special characters)
+  - Detailed feedback and improvement suggestions
-- **Master Password**: All operations require master password authentication
+- **Master Password Protection**: All operations require master password authentication
-- **Local Storage**: Passwords are stored locally in an encrypted format
+- **Local Storage**: Passwords stored locally in encrypted format
-- **Strong Password Generation**: Includes uppercase, lowercase, numbers, and special characters
+- **Backup Protection**: All backups maintain encryption

 ## File Structure

 - `cli_password.py`: Main program file
 - `database.json`: Encrypted password storage (created on first use)
+- `database_backup_[timestamp].json`: Backup files
+- `database_current_[timestamp].json`: Auto-backup before restore

 ## Technical Details

 - **Encryption Method**: Fernet symmetric encryption
 - **Key Generation**: Master password is used to generate a secure encryption key
+- **Password Strength Scoring**:
+  - Score based on length and complexity
+  - Additional points for longer passwords
+  - Checks for character variety
 - **Storage Format**: JSON with the following structure:
   ```json
   {